Yash-Bandal/MongoConnect-v2.0/README.md

 * MongoDB for the database
 * Express.js for the server
 * EJS for templating
-* SweetAlert2 for user-friendly alerts
+* SweetAlert for user-friendly alerts
 <br>

 ### Preview :